 She started with a very basic premise: No policy, no matter how well-intended, nor how many experts vet it, works without winning the confidence of those it affects.
 Donna believes the vital first step is making sure educators and the public are involved early and their opinions valued.

 - launched a series of community conversations and a large online survey (27,000+ responders) to involve educators, parents and business leaders all over Texas by providing public feedback to help shape the future of state testing and school accountability

-- ensured that curriculum standards are online to review and evaluate during the revision process to involve educators and the public across the state in helping shape the essential knowledge expectations used to teach our children, crucial to achieving better standards, more buy-in and greater effectiveness in teaching Texas standards in the classroom
+- ensured that curriculum standards are online to review and evaluate during the revision process to inform and involve more educators and the public across the state in helping shape the essential knowledge expectations used to teach our children, crucial to achieving better standards, more buy-in and greater effectiveness in teaching Texas standards in the classroom

 - worked to change SBOE rules now in effect to require publishers to provide a public portal to invite broad input during the review period before textbook adoption, vital to error-free classroom content

-- partnered with fellow SBOE members to request that the College Board revise the latest AP US History course to include a more accurate, balanced view of US history to make sure our best and brightest students understand the value of and sacrifices made for the greatest nation on earth (The College Board agreed and revised the course!)
+- partnered with fellow SBOE members to request that the College Board revise the latest AP US History course to include a more accurate, balanced view of US history to make sure our best and brightest students understand the value of and sacrifices made for the greatest nation on earth (The College Board agreed and revised the national course!)

 - drove an effort on the Board to make sure a course for Texas students to understand and manage their personal finances had the critical content needed for real life while also earning a math credit

 - spearheaded efforts now in SBOE rule to require Texas school districts provide the opportunity for all high school students to take courses in computer coding, encouraging our students to seek in-demand jobs in an increasingly tech-oriented economy